 The leak detection system consists of a geocomposite drainage layer between the primary composite liner system and a secondary geomembrane liner.
 A secondary sump with a side slope riser pipe and leachate extraction pump is installed in each cell.
-Head level in the primary and secondary sumps are included on the inspection forms.
-At the time of the inspection, the head level for the secondary sump in Cell 2 was not reading on the leachate sump master board.
-We Energies has been notified of this so the problem, and the electrical issue will be resolved as soon as possible.
+Head level in the primary and secondary sumps are included on the inspection form attached in Appendix B.